LLM-Based Social Simulations Require a Boundary: LLM-Based Simulations Lack Heterogeneity

-The phenomenon here is that even with limited intra-group behavioral differences among LLM agents, if their collective behavioral patterns are meaningful and consistent with real-world aggregated outcomes, insufficient variance does not always undermine the purpose of the simulation at the macroscopic level.
-However, this scenario mandates strict examination of the boundaries of claimed findings. \textbf{Researchers should focus on the collective behavior and qualitative patterns, as these may be well-reflected despite low individual variance.} Conversely, attempting to interpret the significance of individual agent ``behavioral trajectories''---such as specific decisions in an economic market or particular paths during an evacuation---can lead to ``interpretive overfitting''.
-This is because individual decisions may not align with real-world situations (e.g., for personal mobility simulation, real-world activities are oberserved to be less frequent than simulated ones in the COVID-19 pandemic scenario~\cite{jiawei2024large}), and it is difficult to verify their underlying reasoning or distinguish them from potential hallucination~\cite{singh2024rethinking}.
-Thus, while exploring specific agent decision logic might enhance understanding from an AI/ML perspective (e.g., k-level reasoning in KBC~\cite{gandhi2023strategic,zhang2024k}), its significance for social science is relatively low when individual variance is constrained.
+When collective behavioral patterns are meaningful and consistent with real-world outcomes, insufficient variance does not always undermine macroscopic simulation purposes.
+However, this mandates strict examination of claim boundaries at three levels as shown in Figure~\ref{fig:framework}. \textbf{Researchers can focus on collective behavior and qualitative patterns}, as these may be well-reflected despite low individual variance.
+Conversely, analyzing collective behavior \textbf{quantitatively} requires greater caution.
+As illustrated in Figure~\ref{fig:kbc_example}, the overall distribution shape can differ substantially from human data; claims about precise frequencies, proportions, or distributional statistics may therefore be unreliable even when qualitative patterns align.
+In addition, interpreting \textbf{individual ``behavioral trajectories,''} such as specific decisions or paths, can lead to ``interpretive overfitting,'' as individual decisions may not align with reality~\citep{jiawei2024large} and are difficult to verify or distinguish from hallucination~\citep{singh2024rethinking}.
+While exploring agent decision logic may enhance AI/ML understanding (e.g., k-level reasoning~\citep{gandhi2023strategic,zhang2024k}), its significance for social science is limited when individual variance is constrained.

-\paragraph{Case 2: Low Behavioral Variance, Mean Deviated} The second and more critical case arises when LLM agents exhibit not only low behavioral variance but also a mean (average behavior) that deviates significantly from human values or real-world distributions.
-This deviation means the aggregated behavior of LLM agents does not accurately reflect the central tendency or typical actions of the human population or subgroup they are intended to represent.
+\paragraph{Case 2: Low Variance, Mean Deviated} The more critical case arises when LLM agents exhibit not only low variance but also mean behavior that deviates significantly from human values, meaning the aggregated LLM behavior does not reflect the central tendency of the targeted human population.